aFarkas/lazysizes/README.md

 ## Responsive image support (picture and/or srcset)

 Lazysizes is built upon the Responsive image standard and extends it with additional functionality.
 For full cross browser responsive image support you must use either a full polyfill like [picturefill](https://github.com/scottjehl/picturefill) or use the extreme lightweight partial [respimg polyfill plugin](plugins/respimg) or the [responsive image on demand plugin](plugins/rias).
-Alternatively you can simply define a fallback src via the ``data-src`` attribute.
+Alternatively, you can simply define a fallback src via the ``data-src`` attribute.
 If you want to learn more about the responsive image syntax read "[The anatomy of responsive images](https://jakearchibald.com/2015/anatomy-of-responsive-images/)".

 ## What makes lazysizes so awesome:
 **lazysizes** is different than other lazy image loaders.